wizardd254/Devdeck_VoyageVista/README.md

 ## 📝Description

 The project aims to develop an AI-driven Travel Suggestion application for India that utilizes machine learning techniques to analyze user preferences and historical data.
 The application generates personalized travel suggestions for users by factoring in various parameters like which part of India , State, type of place , the best time to visit and activity.
 It employs scikit-learn for machine learning functionalities, pandas for data manipulation, and numpy for numerical operations.

 Additionally, the application integrates natural language processing (NLP) to comprehend user queries effectively using a chatbot.
-Furthermore, the project encompasses web development aspects to provide users with an interactive and user-friendly interface for accessing and utilizing the application's functionalities.This application is for tourism specifically in India
+Furthermore, the project encompasses web development aspects to provide users with an interactive and user-friendly interface for accessing and utilizing the application's functionalities.This application is for tourism specifically in India.